erdemkm/zeekYaraScanner/README.md

 Under the 'logs' directory, there are alert logs and general logs.
 These logs can be forwarded to any SIEM (Security Information and Event Management) product for analysis.

+## Yara Rule Files

+A yara rule file can be stored under the "rules" directory.
+All yara rules should be in a single file.

+## To-Do List

+- Yara rules will be automatically fetched and updated from the specified sources

 ## License

 This project is licensed under the MIT License.
 See the [License File](LICENSE) for details.